-A large EV battery supply, favourable government policies, and clean, inexpensive renewable energy are shaping a strong battery recycling segment in Norway’s burgeoning green battery industry.
+A large EV battery supply, favourable government policies and abundant renewable energy are shaping a strong battery recycling segment in Norway’s burgeoning green battery industry.
 Add to this a rich natural resource base and a highly skilled Norwegian process industry, and it is obvious why Norway is becoming a world leader in battery recycling.

 The global trend towards electrification is gaining momentum.
 To meet the demand for clean electricity, the world needs millions more environment-friendly batteries for everything from powering electric vehicles (EVs) to storing electricity produced from renewable sources, such as solar and wind.
 A sustainable battery industry, however, entails much more than production.
 Recycling is the key to creating a circular value chain, and Norway has emerged as a pioneer in this challenging field.
 So how did Norway get here?